Skip to content

 OpenPhone$15 per user per month$5 per number per month

-Google Voice$16 per user per month (must have Google Workspace)Unlimited calls to Canada from the US onlyUS customers onlyRequires upgrade (ring groups only)X
+Google Voice$10 per user per month (plus $6 per month for a Google Workspace)Unlimited calls to Canada from the US onlyUS customers onlyRequires upgrade (ring groups only)X

-1. OpenPhone: Best complete solution for growing teams
+1. OpenPhone: The best virtual phone solution for small businesses and growing teams

 Pros